material-motion/material-motion/README.md

 # Interactive Motion Starmap

-This book is a high level outline of long term plans over multiple years.
+This book is a high level outline of long term plans over many years.
 We call it the Starmap.

 This book will change over time.
-Please initiate discussions by [filing an issue](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository or by leaving comments in-line.
+Please start discussions by [filing an issue](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository or by leaving comments in-line.

 This book is neither a schedule nor a list of relative priorities.
 This book is the goal state we want to get to and will help us measure success.
 We will publish Roadmaps for individual projects as they spin up.